-In December 2020, HHS's general counsel issued an advisory opinion stating that manufacturers are "obligated to deliver [their] outpatient drugs to those contract pharmacies" used by covered entities "and to charge the covered entity no more than the 340B ceiling price for those drugs."
-JA381.
+In December 2020, HHS's general counsel issued an advisory opinion stating that manufacturers are "obligated to deliver [their] covered outpatient drugs to those contract pharmacies" used by covered entities "and to charge the covered entity no more than the 340B ceiling price for those drugs."
+App'x 5.
 However, HHS voluntarily withdrew that advisory opinion "in the interests of avoiding confusion and unnecessary litigation" after a district court declared that it rested on a statutory interpretation that was permissible but not compelled by the statute's text.
-JA404; see AstraZeneca Pharms.
+See SA22; AstraZeneca Pharms.
 LP v.
 Becerra, 543 F. Supp.
-3d 61-62 (D. Del.
+3d 47, 61-62 (D. Del.
 2021).

-In May 2021, HHS took the enforcement actions at issue here.
-HHS sent plaintiffs and other manufacturers similarly worded letters notifying them that their new policies were in violation of 42 U.S.C. § 256b and resulted in prices above the ceiling price of the 340B Program.
-For example, HHS's letter to Novartis explained that "[n]othing in the 340B statute grants a manufacturer the right to place conditions on its fulfillment of its statutory obligation to offer 340B pricing on covered outpatient drugs purchased by covered entities."
-JA590.
+In May 2021, HHS took the enforcement action at issue here.
+HHS sent Eli Lilly and other manufacturers similarly worded letters notifying them that their new policies were in violation of 42 U.S.C. § 256b and resulted in prices above the ceiling price of the 340B Program.
+HHS's letter to Eli Lilly explained that "[n]othing in the 340B statute grants a manufacturer the right to place conditions on its fulfillment of its statutory obligation to offer 340B pricing on covered outpatient drugs purchased by covered entities."
+App'x 2.
 The letter recognized that the manufacturer's claimed rationale for its new restrictions is to prevent diversion and duplicate discounts, and the letter explained that "[t]he 340B statute provides a mechanism by which a manufacturer can address these concerns."
-JA591.
+App'x 3.
 "Specifically, the manufacturer must (1) conduct an audit and (2) submit a claim through the Administrative Dispute Resolution process as described in section 340B(d)(3)(A)" of the Public Health Service Act.
 Id.
 The letter directed the manufacturer to immediately resume offering its drugs at discounted prices to covered entities through their contract pharmacy arrangements, and to credit or refund covered entities for all overcharges.
 Id.
 The letter warned that, if the manufacturer continued its policy, HHS may seek civil monetary penalties of up to \$5,000 for each instance of overcharging.
 Id. (citing 42 U.S.C. § 256b(d)(1)(B)(ii)).
-HHS's letter to United Therapeutics was materially similar.
-See JA596-97.

 III.
-District Court Proceedings
+The District Court's Rulings